mahmoud/sedimental/entries/statistics_for_software.md

 provided you have an efficient [PRNG][prng].
 Even your Arduino has one of those.
 But memory costs can pile up.
 Generally speaking, accuracy scales with the square root of size.
 Twice as much accuracy will cost you four times as much memory, so there are diminishing returns.

-At PayPal, the typical reservoir is allocated 16,384 floating point slots, totalling 64 kilobytes.
-At this rate, the human developer runs into their memory limits before the server does.
+At PayPal, the typical reservoir is allocated 16,384 floating point slots, for a total of 64 kilobytes.
+At this rate, humans run out of memory before the servers do.
 Tracking 500 variables only takes 8 megabytes.
 As a developer, remembering what they all are is a different story.

 [prng]: https://en.wikipedia.org/wiki/Pseudorandom_number_generator

 ## Transitions

-Usually, reservoir sampling gets us what we want and we can get on with non-statistical development.
+Usually, reservoirs get us what we want and we can get on with non-statistical development.
 But sometimes, the situation calls for a more tailored approach.

 At various points at PayPal, we've worked with [q-digests][qdigest], biased quantile estimators, and plenty of other advanced algorithms for